nucypher/pyUmbral/docs/source/using_pyumbral.rst

 Setting the default curve
 --------------------------

-The best way to start using pyUmbral is to decide on a elliptic curve to use and set it as your default.
+The best way to start using pyUmbral is to decide on an elliptic curve to use and set it as your default.

 .. doctest:: capsule_story